The Studio - Where it All Happens

 keys, metals, beads, fragments and other found objects along with

-used and no commercially reproduced papers are incorporated in her art.
+She only uses vintage journals/book covers and no commercially reproduced papers are incorporated in her art.

 Juliette is always on the hunt for great salvage and good stuff!!
-She travels the back roads and bayou land of Louisiana searching for the perfect piece.
+She travels the back roads and bayou land of Louisiana searching for the perfect item.
 The Green Project and the Preservation Resource Center are both great friends as well as eBay and online auctions!